PhoenixTales/phoenix-docs/mechanics/attributes.md

 Accordingly in v0.56c-0.64b the NPCs have at most 20 HP, 10 Str (with one exception of 30, which we assume to be a mistake), 10 Dex, but the maximum Mana and Madness value have been increased to 20.
 Even in v0.94k the character value progression was still basically following this old structure but now with a maximum Health, Will and Mana of human NPCs of 30, while the maximum Strength and Dexterity was 15.

-In course of this research we discovered some defaults.
+In course of this research we discovered and summarised some defaults.

 ### Default Attribute Values for NPCs